freeletics/khonshu/docs/navigation/activities.md

 to navigate to it by calling `Activity.getRoute()` or `Activity.requireRoute()` and access the argument through it.

-To avoid having to reference a specific `Activity` `class` it's possible to use customt `Intent` actions.
+To avoid having to reference a specific `Activity` `class` it's possible to use custom `Intent` actions.
 Khonshu will automatically make sure that the created `Intent` is always routed to the current app and can not be hijacked.